-There's another solution that can let you repay part of your debts without interest: a consumer proposal.
-Here is what it's all about.
+There’s another solution that can let you repay part of your debts: a consumer proposal.
+Here is what it’s all about.

-This kind of offer lets you do several things, including the following:
+This kind of offer lets you do several things, including these:

 - repay your debts over a longer or shorter period of time, depending on your situation

 - pay a lower amount each month

 - repay only part of your debts.